Hooker, Oklahoma: Transportation

 US Route 54 and US Route 64 intersect at Hooker.

 Hooker Municipal Airport (FAA ID: O45), about 1 mile west, has a 3312’ x 60’ paved runway.

 Commercial air transportation is available out of Liberal Mid-America Regional Airport in Kansas, about 21 miles to the northeast.

+Rail freight service is available from the Union Pacific Railroad.

 NRHP Sites

 The Hooker Woodframe Grain Elevator off Texas Avenue, as well as the Elmer Baker Barn off Mile 47 Road, are NRHP-listed.

+Education

+It is in the Hooker Public Schools school district.